Pritz3ls/HellSprint/README.md

 # HellSprint
-Fast Paced first person shooter where one aims to survive through an increasing difficulty of swarms of enemies.
+HellSprint is a Fast Paced first person shooter where one aims to survive through an increasing difficulty of swarms of enemies.
+Survive long enough and gain a ranking in the leaderboard, and prove you’re the best player out there.